Ancestor Veneration For Beginners: How to Honour Your Ancestors

 Only call upon the elevated dead.

-This phase will exclude all those abusive idiots who don’t deserve your time and attention.
+This will exclude all those abusive idiots who don’t deserve your time and attention.

 Don’t know the names of your ancestors due to adoption, migration or because your mum lost the family tree sometime back in the 1980s?